Aggre7/Aggre7/README.md

 <img  src="./thoughtworks-gif_dribbble.gif" height="290px" align="right" />

-- 🥷🏾 Carbon Based Token Predictor with an autistic affinity of compiling Enterprise problems into Coded solutions
+- 🥷🏾 Carbon Based Token Predictor with an affinity of compiling Enterprise problems into Coded solutions

 -  👀 I’m interested in `Enterprise Systems`: `Spring Boot`, `Redis`, `Kafka` and `AWS` in the backend.